joshhjacobson/academic-kickstart/content/home/about.md

 # Welcome

-I am a fourth year student in Applied Mathematics at the University of Colorado Boulder.
-My research includes the development of forecasting metrics using simulated random field realizations, and visualization of multiobjective optimization problems.
-I am also pursing minors in Computer Science and Atmospheric Science.
-After completing my master's in Applied Math, I plan to attend a graduate program in climate sciences.
+I am a fourth year Bachelor's/Master's student in Applied Mathematics at the University of Colorado Boulder.
+I think an understanding of math is the foundation of impactful science as it is the language used to describe natural phenomena.

-Raised in Colorado, I am intentional about making time for skiing, cycling, backpacking, climbing, and just about anything outdoors.
+My Master's thesis involves the development of forecasting metrics using simulated random field realizations, supervised by Professor [Will Kleiber](http://amath.colorado.edu/faculty/kleiberw/).
+I am also a member of the [Kasprzyk Research Group](https://www.colorado.edu/lab/krg/) where I am developing visualization software for multiobjective optimization problems.
+Upon graduation, I plan to attend a graduate program in climate sciences.